vbforge/football-stats/readme.md

 # Football Statistics App

-A simple Spring Boot application for tracking football player statistics including goals, assists, and calculating streaks.
+A simple Spring Boot application for tracking football statistics.

+---

 ## Features

 - Add player actions (goals and assists) for specific match days
-- Create new players and clubs on the fly
+- Create new players and clubs
 - View comprehensive player statistics table
 - Calculate tournament points (1 point for goal + 1 point for assist)
 - Track goal and assist streaks for each player